Jishnusyam/B-Tech-Project-19EE01030-/README.md

-# B-Tech-Project-19EE01030-
+# B-Tech-Project-19EE01030
-on Ultrasonic Animal Deterrence System: A Sustainable Solution for Reducing Wildlife
+on Ultrasonic Animal Deterrence System: A
+Sustainable Solution for Reducing Wildlife
+Casualties and Crop Losses